-The Château d’Arques is a ruined 14th-century castle in the commune of Arques in the Aude département of France.
-It is one of the so-called Cathar castles.
-The castle consists of an enceinte and a high square keep with four turrets.
-It was built after Albigensian Crusade of the 13th century on lands given to Pierre de Voisins, one of Simon de Montfort‘s lieutenants.
+The Château d’Arques or Arques Castle is a ruined 14th-century castle in the commune of Arques in the Aude département of France.
+One of the so-called Cathar castles, Arques Castle consists of an enceinte (defensive enclosure) and a high square keep boasting multiple turrets.

+Built after Albigensian Crusade of the 13th century on lands given to Pierre de Voisins, one of Simon de Montfort‘s lieutenants.
 In 1284, Gilles de Voisins began work on building a castle, with the intention of defending the Rialsès valley.
-In 1316, Gilles II de Voisins, known as ‘Gilet’, altered and completed the castle.
+His son, known as ‘Gilet’ had altered and completed the castle by 1316.

+In 1575, the castle was besieged by Protestants and only the keep managed to resist the assault.
 By the start of the French Revolution the castle had fallen into ruin.
-It was sold as a national asset and subsequently suffered severe damage.
+Arques Castle was sold as a national asset and subsequently suffered severe damage.

-The square keep, 25 m high, is a work of military architecture inspired by castles in the Ile de France.
-It has four levels served by a spiral staircase.
-The various rooms were constructed with extreme care.
-The top floor was given over to the defence of the castle.
+Numerous buildings must have existed the length of the enceinte, including two well-preserved residential towers that remain.
+The square keep, 25 metres high, is a work of military architecture inspired by castles in the Ile de France surrounding Paris.
+Arques Castle resultantly has four levels served by a spiral staircase with the top floor given over to the defence of the castle.